paragraph-xyz/docs/src/pages/docs/nfts.md

 Before you can make your content colletible, you need to have a wallet connected to your Paragraph account.

 In your Paragraph publication settings, you can [enable or disable this feature](https://paragraph.xyz/settings/publication/blog) for all your posts.
-You can also set the supply & cost of all highlights.
+You can also set the supply & cost of all collectibles.

 When you publish a post, you can also configure the supply & cost using the new 'collectibles' tab in your post settings.